T. S. Balaiah

-Thirunelveli Subramaniyan Balaiah (23 August 1914 – 22 July 1972) was an Indian actor.
+Thirunelveli Subramaniyan Balaiah (21 August 1912 – 22 July 1972) was an Indian actor.
 He is best known for playing supporting roles in Tamil films.
-Born in Sundankottai, near Udankudi in Thoothukudi, Balaiah was introduced to the cine field by director Ellis R. Dungan in Sathi Leelavathi (1936), along with M. G. Ramachandran, N. S. Krishnan and M. K. Radha.
+Born in Sundankottai, near Sathankulam in Thoothukudi, Balaiah was introduced to the cine field by director Ellis R. Dungan in Sathi Leelavathi (1936), along with M. G. Ramachandran, N. S. Krishnan and M. K. Radha.
 He was one of the very few actors who excelled as a villain, as well as in character roles and comic roles.

-Early life & death
+Early life and death

-T. S. Balaiah was born on 23 August 1914.
-He was born in Sundankottai, now in Thoothukudi district, Tamil Nadu Balaiah lived in T. Nagar, and died at the age of 57.
+T. S. Balaiah Nadar was born on 21 August 1912.
+He was born in Sundankottai, now in Thoothukudi district, Tamil Nadu Balaiah lived in T. Nagar, and died at the age of 59.